 Here are some interesting examples to make a note of:

 Facebook's personalized ad experience: Facebook Marketplace is used by 800 million people in 70 different countries every month.
 If you’re looking to access an ever-increasing pool of quality buyers and target the right users, Facebook Marketplace is the place to be.
 Plus, you can leverage easy-to-use product categorization and sell products with relative ease.
 In terms of advertising the products, you can dynamically change the format of your ads (think: carousel, collection, etc.) and integrate relevant call-to-action buttons depending on the type of target audience you wish to cater to:

 Then, of course, there's Instagram's "Checkout with Instagram” feature that allows users to shop for products from shopping posts without leaving the app.
 Basically, Instagram will allow brands to tag their product-related posts/stories with 'Checkout tags' and empower users to engage in a single-click, seamless buying experience:

 Handy tip: When brainstorming about the kind of ads you should place across your social networking platforms, here's the golden rule: Your ads should be targeted, dynamic, direct, and compelling.

 "In terms of social media marketing ad spend, Marketers will end up spending $102 billion by 2020."

-With people learning to adapt to the needs of the global pandemic, everything has gone virtual.
-Your brand's social media strategy should be no different.
 More and more brands are adopting a user-friendly avatar and communicating with heart and honesty to have more intimate conversations that are centered around their user's core concerns and needs.
 So try these new-age social media trends and embrace a new virtual reality.